East Sussex Finescale

 and how the re-wiring circuit works!

-Certainly amongst ESF members most of us use fluorescent strip lighting in our trackrooms.
+Certainly amongst the East Sussex Finescale group most of us use fluorescent strip lighting in our trackrooms.
 Whilst fluorescent tubes are likely to be around for many years to come LED tubes are now becoming widely available.
 In this respect many of our group are looking to utilise this new technology.
 Essentially it appears there are two basic types of fluorescent light fittings:

 1. ‘Old style’ fluorescent light using starters.